DiogorPinheiro/Cool_GANs_Fake_Celebrities/README.md

 # Cool GANs and Fake Celebrities
-Final project for DD2424 Deep Learning in Data Science at the KTH Royal Institute of Technology, Stockholm.
+Final project for DD2424 Deep Learning in Data Science at KTH Royal Institute of Technology, Stockholm.

 Create fake human faces with DCGANs.
 Evaluation performed using Fréchet Inception Distance (FID).